-(a) The designated woodlands areas are hereby established as shown on the official woodlands map which is on file in the office of the city clerk and which with all notations, references, and the information shown thereon, shall be as much a part of this chapter as if fully described in this section.
-If because of problems with scale or detail there is any ambiguity as to whether a particular area is a part of a woodlands, that determination shall be made by the body or official reviewing the use or activity for that area.
-The map shall include the location of designated historical and specimen trees.
+- (a) The designated woodlands-regulated woodland areas are hereby established as shown on the official woodlands map-Regulated Woodland Map which is on file in the office of the city clerk and which with all notations, references, and the information shown thereon, shall be as much a part of this chapter as if fully described in this section.
+If because of problems with scale or detail there is any ambiguity as to whether a particular area is a part of a woodland, that determination shall be made by the body or official reviewing the use or activity for that area Community Development Director or their designee.
+The map shall include the location of designated historical and specimen trees. - (b) The council may revise the official woodland area map at any time that new and substantial data for woodlands and historic trees are is available.
+Where the official woodlands map Regulated Woodland Map is amended to add an individual property or several adjacent properties as designated woodlands regulated woodland, notice of the proposed amendment and hearing shall be given to all owners of such property at least fifteen (15) days before the hearing.

-(b) The council may revise the official woodland area map at any time that new and substantial data for woodlands and historic trees are available.
-Where the official woodlands map is amended to add an individual property or several adjacent properties as designated woodlands, notice of the proposed amendment and hearing shall be given to all owners of such property at least fifteen (15) days before the hearing.
 (Ord.
 No. 86-125.02, § 4.02, 12-15-86)